 HJC RHPA 90s Carbon Helmet: Conclusion

 Have you ever bought something that you were really happy with?
-Well the HJC RPHA 90s Carbon helmet is one of those purchases for me!
+For me, the HJC R-PHA 90s Carbon helmet is one of those purchases.

-Some more colour choices would be nice and it’s lacking a luxury liner that’s present on other ranges.
+Some more colour choices would be nice, and it’s lacking a luxury liner that’s present in other ranges.

-But overall, HJC have produced a solid helmet that genuinely competes in the premium helmet market.
+But overall, HJC has produced a solid helmet that competes highly in the premium helmet market.